glessard/swift-atomics/README.md

 Atomic types are useful as synchronization points between threads, and therefore have an interesting relationship with Swift's exclusivity checking.
 Firstly, they should be used as members of reference types, or directly captured by closures.
 They are `struct` types, so as to be not incur additional memory allocation, but that feature means that if you use the thread sanitizer, it will warn about them.

 In order to use atomics in a way that is acceptable to the thread sanitizer, one must have allocated memory for atomic variables on the heap using `UnsafeMutablePointer`.
 Then, pass that pointer to the functions defined in the `CAtomics` module, as needed.
-I haven't found a way to use the swift-style wrappers in a way that doesn't trigger the thread sanitizer.

 ```swift
 import CAtomics